ARMmbed/mbed-os-5-docs/docs/reference/configuration/configuration.md

     `Thread thread(osPriorityNormal, 2000);`

-By default, mbed OS dynamically allocates the memory for the thread's stack from the global heap, though you can change it in the <a href="/docs/v5.7/reference/thread.html" target="_blank">Thread constructor</a>.
+By default, mbed OS dynamically allocates the memory for the thread's stack from the global heap, though you can change it in the [Thread constructor](/docs/v5.7/reference/thread.html).
 Here is an example application that uses memory allocated from the main thread's stack for the newly spawned thread stack:

 ```
 int main() {